 In addition, for the case of an urgent Question or topic arising between SG meetings, such that it cannot reasonably be considered at a scheduled SG meeting, the Chairman, in consultation with the Vice-Chairmen and the Director, may take action to establish a TG, in a Decision indicating the urgent Question or topic to be studied.
 Such action shall be confirmed by the following SG meeting.

-A1.3.2.5 When necessary, to bring together inputs that cover multiple SGs, or to study Questions or topics requiring the participation of experts from more than one SG, JWPs or JTGs may be established by the SGs as proposed by the relevant SG Chairmen, or by decision of the first session of CPM to carry out studies in preparation for the next WRC, as specified in Resolution ITU-R 2.
-In either case, the work of the JWP or JTG should be specified as for a Task Group (see § A1.3.2.4).
-If ITU-R documentation, as referred to in Annex 2, is developed by a JWP or JTG, it should be jointly approved by the relevant involved Study Groups and any revisions should similarly be jointly approved.A1.3.2.6 In some cases, when urgent or specific issues arise that require analysis, it might be suitable for an SG, WP or TG to appoint a Rapporteur, with clearly defined terms of reference, who, being an expert, can carry out preliminary studies or conduct a survey among Member States, Sector Members, Associates and Academia participating in the work of the SGs, mainly by correspondence.
+A1.3.2.5 When necessary, to bring together inputs that cover multiple SGs, or to study Questions or topics requiring the participation of experts from more than one SG, consultations should be undertaken as soon as possible, preferably when studies on the subject in question are initiated, with the chairmen of the concerned SGs and WPs to identify leading WP.
+The work on the draft ITU-R documentation may be conducted by leading Working Parties or by the JWPs/ JTGs, established by decision of RAG if necessary proposed by the relevant SG, or by decision of the first session of CPM to carry out studies in preparation for the next WRC, as specified in Resolution ITU-R 2.
+In either case, the work of the leading WP, JWP or JTG should be specified as for a Task Group (see § A1.3.2.4).
+If ITU-R documentation, as referred to in Annex 2, is developed by a JWP or JTG, it should be jointly approved by the relevant involved Study Groups and any revisions should similarly be jointly approved.
+If ITU-R documentation, as referred to in Annex 2, is developed by a leading WP it shall be approved by the relevant Study Group with agreement of all interested WPs and any revisions shall similarly be approved.

+A1.3.2.6 In some cases, when urgent or specific issues arise that require analysis, it might be suitable for an SG, WP or TG to appoint a Rapporteur, with clearly defined terms of reference, who, being an expert, can carry out preliminary studies or conduct a survey among Member States, Sector Members, Associates and Academia participating in the work of the SGs, mainly by correspondence.
 The method used by the Rapporteur, be it via personal study or survey, is not guided by working methods but is the choice of the individual Rapporteur.
 Therefore, the results of that work are assumed to represent the views of the Rapporteur.
 It might also be useful to appoint a Rapporteur to prepare draft Recommendation(s) or other ITU-R texts.
 In this case, the preparation of draft Recommendation(s) or other ITU-R texts should be clearly mentioned in the terms of reference and the Rapporteur should submit the drafts as a contribution to the parent group in sufficient time before the meeting to allow for comments.

 A1.3.2.7 A Rapporteur Group may also be established by an SG, WP or TG to handle urgent or specific issues that require analysis.
 An RG differs from the Rapporteur in that, in addition to an appointed Rapporteur, the RG has a membership and the results of the RG shall represent the agreed consensus of the Group or reflect the diversity of views of the participants in the Group.
 An RG must have clearly defined terms of reference.
 As much work as possible should be performed by correspondence.
 However, if necessary, an RG may hold a meeting to further its work.
 The work of the RG shall be conducted with limited support provided by BR.